adelheidsoftware/adelheid-website-11ty/src/about.md

 <br>

 Right now, Adelheid Software is just Aaron.
-However, there is an artist helping out with Posthaste! and we are actively looking for an artist to partner with.
+However, there is an artist helping out with **Posthaste!** and we are actively looking for an artist to partner with on our future projects.